UltraCart/rest_api_v2_sdk_javascript/docs/CheckoutApi.md

 var apiInstance = new UltraCartRestApiV2.CheckoutApi();

-var registerRequest = new UltraCartRestApiV2.CartProfileRegisterRequest(); // CartProfileRegisterRequest | Register request
+var register_request = new UltraCartRestApiV2.CartProfileRegisterRequest(); // CartProfileRegisterRequest | Register request

 var opts = {
-  'expand': "expand_example" // String | The object expansion to perform on the result.
+  '_expand': "_expand_example" // String | The object expansion to perform on the result.
 See documentation for examples };

 var callback = function(error, data, response) {